 In Disney’s Magic Kingdom, the Baby Care Center is located near Crystal Palace and Casey’s Corner.
-At Disney’s Animal Kingdom it is to the left of the Tree of Life near Starbucks (win).
+At Disney’s Animal Kingdom, it is to the left of the Tree of Life near Starbucks (win).
 At Hollywood Studios, it’s at the park entrance on the left when you first walk in.
 Within EPCOT you’ll find it in the special events building just before you enter World Showcase on the Mexico Pavilion side, right next to First Aid.

 Now they do this electronically, but at one time you received a paper ticket like this.

-Best Attractions at Disney’s Magic Kingdom for Kids
+5. Best Attractions at Disney’s Magic Kingdom for Toddlers and Baby

 The majority of attractions at Disney’s Magic Kingdom are baby-friendly as there are no height requirements.
 This means a great time for both parents and young kids throughout the park.
 Don’t forget to book your Memory Maker photo package so you can stay hands-free and still bring home magical photos.

-Best Attractions at EPCOT for Kids and Babies
+6. Best Attractions at EPCOT for Toddlers and Babies

-Best Attractions at Hollywood Studios With Young Children
+8. Best Attractions at Hollywood Studios With Preschoolers

-Young children will be content to sing along with Anna and Elsa at the Frozen Sing-a-Long and babies will be thoroughly engaged with colors and music of Voyage of the Little Mermaid.
-Both Disney Jr. Live on Stage as well as the Disney Junior Dance Party are ideal for toddlers and preschoolers.
+Young children will be content to sing along with Anna and Elsa at the Frozen Sing-a-Long and babies will be thoroughly engaged with the colors and music of Beauty and the Beast – Live On Stage.
+Disney Junior Dance Party is ideal for toddlers and preschoolers.